 - Follow the safety protocols in Executive Order 20-40, including heath screenings of employees to screen out symptomatic employees.

-The Minnesota Department of Employment and Economic Development has put out guidance about businesses that are eligible to return to operation on April 27 and resources for doing so here.
+The Minnesota Department of Employment and Economic Development has put out guidance about businesses that are eligible to return to operation on April 27.

 The EEOC has issued guidance for employers that addresses the onboarding of workers as businesses re-open, including: